 Setting up online payment systems through your website can help you streamline the process of sending out invoices every time someone wants to make an online purchase, and then waiting for the money to be deposited into your account.

-The primary reason to adopt an online payment system through your WordPress.com website is to help your small business grow and reach a wider audience.
+The primary reason to set up eCommerce features on your WordPress.com website is to help your small business grow and reach a wider audience.
 If you believe that it might benefit your small business, don’t hesitate to get the process started!

 Thousands of small businesses and online stores call WordPress.com home.